davetron5000/angular-rails-book/bootstrap.md

 unusual).

 Since `vendor/assets/bower_components` *isn't* Rails standard, you'll need to add it to the asset path so these files get picked up.
+While we're here, we'll also add a few lines of configuration to get the glyphicons working while we're at it.

 We'll do this in `config/application.rb`, like so:

-    git://receta.git/config/application.rb#angular-and-bootstrap..add-bower_components-to-assets
+    git://receta.git/config/application.rb#angular-and-bootstrap..deal-with-glyphicons

-Lastly, you'll need to reference these files in `application.js` and `application.css`, respectively (we'll also remove the reference to Turbolinks while we're here).
+Lastly, you'll need to reference these files in `application.js` and `application.css.scss`, respectively (we'll also remove the reference to Turbolinks while we're here).
+First, rename `application.css` to `application.css.scss`, because we'll need to use SASS directives to get everything to work for Bootstrap's latest version (note that they frequently break things on minor versions, so please let me know if this no longer works).

 ```diff
 diff --git a/app/assets/javascripts/application.js b/app/assets/javascripts/application.js